timjacksonm/rle-decoder/README.md

 ## Release

--v 0.0.1

-This package may contain bugs and isn't fully released until version 1.0.0.
+-v 1.0.0 first release version with updated readme.

 If you would like to add to this package please submit an issue or pull request.
 Thank you